gavinhailey/coral-is/README.md

 ### Post Install

 Any additional useful packages and tools can be installed via the `scripts/coral_setup.sh` script.
-For now this script just upgrades pip and installs pillow (for image processing).
+For now this script just upgrades pip and installs pillow (for image processing), python-periphery (GPIO).

 ### Documentation